m1ner79/internship-journal/README.md

 Currently, I am researching the best way of sharing your blog post so you can reach the most of the audience.
 Another blog is on the way.

 Holy smokes!
 If I keep this up I will be a pro writer at the end of this internship 😀.

+## Day 8

+Today there was really nothing except reading and researching for the new post.
+I used that opportunity to go through all my favourites and bookmarks on my Twitter to look for some interesting articles and I found few.
+I was planning to do that for a long time and today it was a justified excuse to do that.
+Tomorrow I will start putting things together for another post.